10 Best Field Service Management Software Tools for 2025 (Expert-Approved)

 3b.
 In-Depth Tool Comparisons

-Makula (Best Overall for OEMs & AI-Led Ops)
+Makula (Best Overall for OEMs & AI-Led Operations)

-Makula is designed specifically for OEMs and equipment distributors.
+Makula is designed specifically for machine suppliers and industrial equipment distributors.
 It’s not a generic field service tool — it’s tailored to the unique lifecycle of machines in the field, with a focus on preventive maintenance and technician enablement through AI.
-The suite includes AssetHub for installed base tracking, Customer Portal for B2B self-service, AI Notetaker, and Makula Copilot.
-Unlike catch-all FSM systems, Makula is a customer operations platform built for long-lifecycle machine support.
+The suite includes Installed Base Management for a detailed overview of all machines in the field, Customer Portal for self-service support requests and an AI Copilot and Notetaker to streamline reporting and automate task logging.
+Unlike catch-all FSM systems, Makula is built for long-lifecycle machine support.

 Key Features: